 Additionally, while pilocarpine can manage glaucoma, it cannot cure it.
-You should continue treatment with pilocarpine, even when you feel well unless otherwise directed by your doctor.
+You should continue treatment with pilocarpine, even when you feel well, unless otherwise directed by your doctor.
 Do not stop treatment suddenly without consulting medical advice first.

-Pilocarpine eye drops can begin to take effect within 10 to 30 minutes after administration.
+Pilocarpine eye drops can take effect within 10 to 30 minutes after administration.

 You can speak to your healthcare professional to understand the drug’s mechanism of action and when you can experience changes in eye health.